GenBank Sequence Format

 ASAP is a relational database and web interface developed to store, update and distribute genome sequence data and gene expression data.
 It was designed to facilitate ongoing community annotation of genomes and to grow with genome projects as they move from the preliminary data stage through post-sequencing functional analysis.

-A single-access database for the genome of four Dictyostelid species providing information on research, genome and annotations.
+dictyBase is a single-access database for the complete genome sequence and expression data of four Dictyostelid species providing information on research, genome and annotations.
 There is also a repository of plasmids and strains held at the Dicty Stock Centre.
+Relevant literature is integrated into the database, and gene models and functional annotation are manually curated from experimental results and comparative multigenome analyses.

 Visual Database for Organelle Genome